Devadas (2018 film): Plot

-Das also falls in love with Pooja, unaware that she is an undercover cop working on Deva's case.
-Meanwhile, Deva reveals that he had feelings for Jahnvi, a journalist, which were never communicated.
-As Das makes attempts to bring Deva and Jahnvi together (by posing him as a CBI officer), Deva finds himself more "humanized".
-In an attempt to arrest Deva, Pooja asks Das to bring him to a meet at a restaurant for dinner.
-As Pooja waits there along with the cops, Deva learns Ajay's whereabouts and kills him.
-Das witness the murder and questions Deva's lack of humanity and leaves, rejoining Medimax after promising to organize a successful organ donation camp.
-Deva is left heartbroken due to the rift caused by his friendship and meets a child at a party, who is aware of his identity.
+Das falls in love with Pooja, unaware that she is an undercover cop assigned to capture Deva.
+Simultaneously, Deva reveals his unspoken feelings for journalist named Jahnvi.
+As Das attempts to bring Deva and Jahnvi together by posing Deva as a CBI officer, Deva finds himself becoming more humanized.
+To facilitate Deva's arrest, Pooja asks Das to invite Deva to a dinner at a restaurant.
+While the police wait to ambush him, Deva learns of Ajay's location and kills him in front of Das.
+Disturbed by the murder and Deva's disregard for human life, Das severs ties with him and rejoins Medimax after promising to organize a successful organ donation camp.